getzola/zola/docs/content/documentation/deployment/vercel.md

 ## Automatic deploys

 Once you sign up you can import your site from a Git provider (Github, GitLab or Bitbucket).
-When you import your repository, Vercel will try to find out what frmaework your site is using.
+When you import your repository, Vercel will try to find out what framework your site is using.

 If it doesn't default to Zola:
 - Set Framework Preset as **Zola**.